vepsong/HoweWorkChecker_bot/README.md

-# homework_bot
+# HoweWorkChecker_bot

-python telegram bot
+This bot checks your homework status